Estádio Municipal de Braga

 The Estádio Municipal de Braga (Braga Municipal Stadium) is an all-seater football stadium located in Braga, Portugal, and the current home of Sporting Clube de Braga.
 It has a capacity of 30,286 spectators, making it the seventh largest football stadium in Portugal.
 The stadium was designed by Portuguese architect Eduardo Souto de Moura who was awarded the Pritzker Architecture Prize in part for this design.

-This municipally owned stadium was nicknamed A Pedreira (The Quarry), for being carved into the side of a hill at its south end, the stadium was built in 2003 as a venue for the UEFA Euro 2004.
+The stadium is owned by the municipality of Braga.
+Its nickname is A Pedreira (The Quarry), since it was carved into the side of a hill at its south end.
+The stadium was built in 2003 as a designated venue for the UEFA Euro 2004.

 History

 The project to build a stadium was developed in 2000 by architect Eduardo Souto Moura.
 On 5 June, the program to build the new municipal stadium for the European championships in 2004 began, promoted by the municipal council of Braga.
-Between 2002 and 2003, the municipal stadium was built.
+Construction began in 2002 and was completed in 2003.
 A football game between Sporting Braga and Celta Vigo inaugurated the opening of the stadium on 30 December 2003.

 The enormous rock moving process contributed heavily to the exorbitant final €200 million cost, when the estimated cost for the initial project was just 29.9 million euros.
 This made it the most expensive of the ten new stadiums built for Euro 2004, even more expensive than the Estádio da Luz (capacity: 64,642), Estádio do Dragão (capacity: 50,033) and Estádio José Alvalade (capacity: 50,095).

-During the UEFA European Championship in 2004, it was the site of various matches including: the 13th game, between Group C teams Bulgaria and Denmark (18 June 2004) and the 23rd match between Group D teams Netherlands and Latvia (22 June 2004).
-This match marked the stadium's last event during the UEFA championship in 2004, even as in October of the same year, the public work along the Avenida do Estádio was concluded.
+During the UEFA European Championship in 2004, it was the site of 2 matches: the Group C game between Bulgaria and Denmark (18 June 2004) and the Group D game between Netherlands and Latvia (22 June 2004).